BMW’s iDrive infotainment system is among the best on sale, but the X4’s interior design lacks the flair of more charismatic rivals

-The X4’s stylish minimalist cabin doesn’t have the same wow factor as a Mercedes GLC Coupe’s elegant swooping centre console design.
+The BMW X4’s stylish minimalist cabin doesn’t have the same wow factor as a Mercedes GLC Coupe’s elegant swooping centre console design.
 However, almost every piece of plastic trim on the dashboard and centre console feels soft and yielding and you’ll have to reach right down into the door bins before you’ll find any hard brittle plastics.

 Unlike in the Mercedes GLC Coupe, even the entry-level BMW X4 comes with real leather seats and you can choose from five colour options.
 You also get six-colour mood lighting as standard, even in entry-level Sport models.